GeekyGhost/S42-CutFlow/README.md

 **The problem:** ComfyUI is incredible for AI image and video generation, but once you have generated footage, you're forced to leave the node graph to perform basic editing — trimming, color grading, adding text, assembling clips.
 That breaks the creative flow and introduces manual export/import steps.

-**The solution:** S42 CutFlow brings CapCut-class editing directly into your ComfyUI graph.
+**The solution:** S42 CutFlow brings editing directly into your ComfyUI graph.
 Every node operates on standard `IMAGE` batches (the same tensors every ComfyUI node already uses), meaning you can generate a video with LTX, Wan, or any other model, then immediately trim it, color-grade it, add titles, composite it with other clips, and export — all without leaving ComfyUI.

 **Who benefits:**